-Ticks are not only disgusting little creatures, they can have numerous negative health impacts on our canine companies.
+Ticks are not only disgusting little creatures, they can have numerous negative health impacts on our canine companions.
 While you might be familiar with tick-borne diseases, like Lyme disease, those aren’t the only health risks posed by ticks.
 Certain species of ticks can cause paralysis in dogs.

 Here’s what you need to know about tick paralysis in dogs, plus symptoms to watch for and how this condition is diagnosed and treated.

 Tick bite paralysis in dogs is just what it sounds like: a form of dog paralysis that is caused by ticks.

 The saliva of some ticks contains toxins that affect the canine nervous system.
 As the tick feeds on a dog, these toxins enter the dog’s bloodstream and cause paralysis.
 In the early stages of the disease, the signs of paralysis may be very subtle.
 Over time, however, the dog will lose the ability to walk, eat, and even breathe.

 Canine tick paralysis is most common in the United States and Australia.
 Rarely, it can also occur in Asia and Europe.

 In the United States, tick paralysis is usually caused by American Dog Ticks, Rocky Mountain Wood Ticks, Deer/Blacklegged Ticks, or Western Blacklegged Ticks.
 Other species, such as the Lone Star Tick and the Gulf Coast Tick, have the potential to cause tick paralysis but are rarely implicated.

 Tick identification can be challenging and is often best left to a professional.
 However, these guidelines can help you determine whether your dog’s tick is a species commonly associated with tick paralysis: